The Campus: Its History and Philosophy

 The three University of Illinois campuses – Springfield, Urbana-Champaign, and Chicago – are governed by the U of I Board of Trustees and are among 12 public university campuses in the state, all coordinated by the Illinois Board of Higher Education.
 Internally, UIS is governed by the chancellor with advice from administrators and the Campus Senate.

-UIS is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+UIS is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
 Contact the Commission in writing at:

 UIS has implemented a number of policies, including those relating to affirmative action, religious observances, sexual harassment, use of drugs and alcohol, human rights, and possession of weapons.
-An overview of these policies, as well as the Campus Safety Policy and campus crime statistics, is available at www.uis.edu/humanresources/policies/policies/.
-Students may also wish to review the list of various university and campus policies available on the Office of Records and Registration's website at http://www.uis.edu/registration/more/universitycampuspolicies/.
+An overview of these policies, as well as the Campus Safety Policy and campus crime statistics, is available on the UIS Human Resources website.
+Students may also wish to review the list of various university and campus policies available on the Office of Records and Registration's website.